 CommonBond student loan requirements

 During the application process, CommonBond will pull your credit and base eligibility and your interest rate on your credit history.
 All students must apply with a creditworthy co-signer, with the exception of business, medical and dental school borrowers.
 But after making at least two years of consecutive, on-time payments, you can apply to release your co-signer from your loan.
-Refinance loan borrowers will need to make at least 36 payments.

 Who is this loan good for?

 If you’re already planning to use a co-signer, this loan is best for borrowers who value strong customer support.
-Each borrower is paired with a Money Mentor, which is a real person who helps you manage your budget, understand your loan and find internship opportunities.
+Each borrower is paired with a Money Mentor, a real person who helps you manage your budget, understand your loan and find internship opportunities.

 CommonBond is also a good fit if you want your lender to have a strong charitable mission.
 Every time it funds a loan, CommonBond donates to students in need through the international Pencils of Promise program.